 The San Francisco Arts Commission serves as a resource hub for the San Francisco arts education community, providing arts access for youth and families through its strategic partnerships with organizations such as the San Francisco Unified School District, the Arts Education Alliance of the Bay Area and the Department of Children, Youth, and Their Families.
 Arts education opportunities include workshops, grants, online resources and convenings.

 The Agency works with the San Francisco Unified School District (SFUSD) and serves on the Advisory Committee to support the implementation and evaluation of the Arts Education Master Plan (AEMP).
 This committee is currently redesigning the refresh of the AEMPin alignment with long term funding approved by SF voters in 2014.

 We also provide organizational and outreach support to the Arts Education Alliance of the Bay Area (AEABA), formerly Arts Providers Alliance of San Francisco, which is a consortium of Bay Area arts organizations that provides professional development for teaching artists and arts administrators.
 For more information on upcoming meetings, please visit the AEABA website.

 The Arts Commission co-organizes an annual arts education resource fair with AEABA, SFUSD, and the Asian Art Museum.
 The Arts Commission also co-hosts a bimonthly Arts Education Policy Roundtable with AEABA which is open to the public to discuss a range of topics such as the arts education field in the Bay Area, funding opportunities for arts providers, issues around assessment and evaluation, advocacy, and developments in the SFUSD and other city agencies that affect arts education.
-These meetings take place on the first Friday of alternating months from 10-11:30 AM in the Veteran’s Building at 401 Van Ness Avenue.
+These meetings take place on the first Friday of alternating months from 10-11:30 AM.
 See Important Dates for upcoming meetings.

 Additional programs we support include: